Spark to charge $850,000 per patient for blindness gene therapy

 Luxturna treats inherited retinal disease caused by defects in a gene known as RPE65, which tells cells to produce an enzyme critical for normal vision.
 The condition affects between 1,000 and 2,000 people in the United States.

+The product works by delivering by an eye injection some 150 billion viral vector particles containing a correct copy of the RPE65 gene to retinal cells, restoring their ability to make the needed enzyme.

+Clinical trials of Luxturna showed that 93 percent of participants experienced some improvement in their functional vision as measured by their ability to navigate obstacles in poor light after one year.
+It is unclear how long the benefit of the treatment will ultimately last.

-Reporting by Toni Clarke in Washington and Akankshita Mukhopadhyay in Bengaluru; Editing by Arun Koyyur and Bill Trott
+Additional reporting by Akankshita Mukhopadhyay in Bengaluru; Editing by Arun Koyyur and Bill Trott